bengarrett/RetroTxt/docs/usage/first.md

   <figcaption>Add "RetroTxt"? prompt to Add extension</figcaption>
 </figure>

+---

 ## New install

-!!! info inline end "What is .ans?"
+!!! question inline end "What is .ans?"
     The `.ans` filename extension signifies text files embedded with ANSI escape control characters for terminals to permit the layout and colorization of the text.

 Once installed, you can test the functionality by viewing the RetroTxt ANSI logo hosted at: